 Those are just a couple of ways Mark, Joe and the rest of our friendly, dedicated staff strive to make you feel at home.
-There are many other aspects of Lakeland Dining that make us a cut above other colleges.
+There are many other aspects of Lakeland Dining that make us a cut above other colleges and universities.
 Among them:

 - A collection of homemade soups, including the popular chicken dumpling and tomato